vals-productions/vs-ng-ui/README.md

 # vs-ng-ui

-AngularJS directives for date, time and some other ui data entry methods like radio buttons, check boxes, drop down lists
+AngularJS directives for date, time and some other UI data entry methods like radio buttons, check boxes, drop down lists.

+This repository is under construction.